stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 }
 ```

-Within the server implementation, we will define a _Subscription Manager_, which will remember the subscriptions for
+Within the server implementation, we will define a _Subscription Manager_ which will remember subscriptions for
 a specific client.
 ZIO has a primitive called [ZIO Hub](https://zio.dev/reference/concurrency/hub/) which allows
-subscriptions to a central message queue.
-The queue will receive notifications to all `Data` updates, and each client's
+objects such as these _Subscription Manager_ to subscribe to a singular, central message queue.
+The queue will receive
-serverside _Subscription Manager_ will subscribe to the Hub and filter for changes to any subscribed ids.
+notifications to all `Data` updates, and each client _Subscription Manager_ will subscribe to the Hub and filter for
+events of the ids its client has requested.
+Because this Hub will queue the stream of database changes, we will name
+it `journal` since database journals have similar behaviour.

+A helpful feature is to have new subscriptions return the current `Data` object back to the client.
+This is the most
+practical use-case, clients have an id and need the corresponding data, and should that data change in the future
+stream it to the client immediately.
+This is indicated as the yellow dashed line in the function diagram.

 {%
 include figure image_path="/assets/images/2024/04/realtime_database.svg"